On DoorDash, the biggest tips typically come from the largest orders—with subtotals north of $100.

-The customer might mention a tip that never goes through, or the order paperwork has a tip that never gets passed onto the Dasher.
+Some Dashers have noticed issues with tips on catering orders.
+The customer might mention a tip that never shows up, or the order paperwork shows a a tip that never gets passed onto the Dasher.

-And after investigating, some have even found that the original receipt had a large tip that was never passed onto the Dasher.
+And after investigating, some Dashers found that the original receipt had a large tip that was never passed onto the Dasher.